bhanafee/tracking/weather/README.md

 docker run -p 8080:80 tracking/weather
 ```

 Notice there are two underscores in the environment variable names.
 The URL is mandatory.
-The identifier and
+The identifier and key
 are optional.